 Below is a list of frequently asked questions that have already been raised in relation to the new curriculum.
 We will add to these as more are raised.

 Heads of Schools and TPDs are a valuable source of information.
-They will receive regular newsletters and updates from the RCOphth and have been sent a generic presentation on Curriculum 2024.
+They will receive regular newsletters and updates from the RCOphth and are members of the Regional Curriculum Network which also includes trainees.
 The Ophthalmologists in Training Group also provides regular updates about Curriculum 2024 in its newsletters.
 Heads of School and TPDs represent all regions and are members of the RCOphth Training Committee and are all involved in developmental work to implement the new curriculum.

-The new curriculum will be introduced in 2024 and all trainees from ST1-5 will transfer to the new system (these are current full-time ST1s and ST2s in April 2022).
-Those in ST7 (current full-time ST4s) will need to stay on the current curriculum but there will be flexibility for those in ST6 (current full-time ST3s) to decide with their Educational Supervisor and TPD which curriculum will benefit their training most.
+The new curriculum will be introduced in 2024 and all trainees from ST1-5 will transfer to the new system.
+Those in ST7 will need to stay on the current curriculum, but there will be flexibility for those in ST6 to decide with their Educational Supervisor and TPD which curriculum will benefit their training most.
+Remember that both old and new curriculum will be on the new ePortfolio.

 These two Special Interest Areas (SIAs) will not be mixed together as they have completely separate syllabi.

 In most circumstances, yes.
 If you have been signed off by your CS and ES for a SIA on the old curriculum, you are likely to have achieved most competencies at Level 3 of that SIA.
-Checklists will be available to evidence that and any gaps (which are likely to be very few) can be identified.
+Please see this presentation regarding the transition arrangements and equivalence.
+Checklists are available to evidence that and any gaps (which are likely to be very few) can be identified.

 All trainees will be expected to continue to maintain their surgical logbook similar to the current process.
 The only difference is that there will be no mandatory requirements for surgical procedures.